BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Even though the world is very different for our domesticated feline friends, the instinct to patrol, explore and control territory is strong and can impact many feline behaviors including an irresistible interest in suitcases, luggage, and backpacks.

-Scent is your cat’s primary method of communication not only with familiar felines but also with the world at large and smell is a key part of establishing the boundaries of territory.
+Scent is your cat’s method of communication not only with familiar felines but also with the world at large and smell is a key part of establishing the boundaries of territory.
 On top of that, our cat’s sense of smell is roughly 14 times stronger than our own so they’re experiencing a completely different scent profile when they get a good whiff of our luggage.

 So why all this background on territory and scent?